 The Wisconsin Condition Report is a must have when renting out your property.
 This form ensures liability for damages during the tenancy.

-Document Last Modified: 5/7/2017
+Document Last Modified: 3/28/2023

-GREAT TIP: Have two forms handy at lease signing or key transfer and have the tenant sign and date one that you will keep in the tenant file as proof that you provided the obligatory form.
+Pro Tip: Have two forms handy at lease signing or key transfer and have the tenant sign and date one that you will keep in the tenant file as proof that you provided the obligatory form.
 Remind your tenant(s) that they must complete the form and return it back within seven days.
 If they do not, per Wisconsin statute, it is then presumed that the tenant accepts the rental unit as is with no defaults.
 Wisconsin obliges the landlord to include specific text in the rental unit inspection sheet and this “Wisconsin Check-in/Check-out Condition Report” form meets the requirements.

 IMPORTANT!
 Some localities such as Madison and Milwaukee may have separate local regulations.